-- 16. Optionally, if you selected HiveServer2 as the Hive server type, you can configure authentication.
-For detailed instructions, refer to the section "Configuring Authentication" on page 8. - 17.
-Optionally, click Advanced Options.
-In the Advanced Options window: - a) Select the Use Native Query checkbox to disable the SQL Connector feature.
+- 8. Optionally, if you selected Hive Server 2 as the Hive server type, you can configure authentication.
+For detailed instructions, refer to the section "Configuring Authentication" on page 8. - 9.
+Optionally, in the Cloudera Hive ODBC Driver DSN Setup window, click Advanced Options to configure advanced options for your DSN: - a.
+Select the Use Native Query check box to disable the SQL Connector feature.

-The SQL Connector feature has been added to the driver to apply transformations to the queries emitted by an application to convert them into an equivalent form in HiveQL.
-If the application is Hive aware and already emits HiveQL, then turning off the SQL Connector feature avoids the extra overhead of guery transformation.
+The SQL Connector feature allows the driver to apply transformations to the queries emitted by an application to convert them into an equivalent form in HiveQL.
+If the application is Hive aware and already emits HiveQL, then turning off the SQL Connector feature avoids the extra overhead of query transformation.

-b) Select the Fast SQLPrepare checkbox to defer query execution to SQLExecute.
+b.
+Select the Fast SQLPrepare check box to defer query execution to SQLExecute.